Below are a few questions we get asked the most.

 Charter schools adhere to the same requirements as other public schools in Michigan and, as a result, must align teaching to the state standards.
 However, interested families and teachers have expressed concern that the standards and “teaching to the test” promote only surface level learning for students.
 We prioritize deep, meaningful learning and mastery of essential skills and concepts and have adopted Marzano’s Critical Concepts as a result.
 By adopting the Critical Concepts, we ensure that students develop essential knowledge and skills, but neither teachers nor students feel overwhelmed with the need to rush through the content.
 This also allows greater time for the many activities and experiences that other public schools have had to eliminate in recent years.

-A morning bus option is also being evaluated by the Friends of Copper Island Academy foundation.
-If viable, morning buses will pick students up at central locations (Mohawk, Ahmeek, Allouez, Kearsarge, Calumet, Laurium, Hancock, Traprock, Lake Linden, Hubbell, Dollar Bay, Houghton, Chassell, Atlantic Mine, South Range) on or near the main highways.
-To help offset the busing expense, monthly bus passes will be available for purchase.
-Families who are unable to purchase a monthly bus pass will be eligible for a bus pass scholarship.
+Morning buses pick students up at central locations (Mohawk, Ahmeek, Allouez, Kearsarge, Calumet, Laurium, Hancock, Traprock, Lake Linden, Hubbell, Dollar Bay, Houghton, Chassell, Atlantic Mine, South Range) on or near the main highways.
+To help offset the busing expense, monthly bus passes are available for purchase.
+Families who are unable to purchase a monthly bus pass are eligible for a bus pass scholarship.